Streamlined Website Building Saves Time, Money and Frustration

 The second phase of the preparation stage focuses on the website’s design.

-Managing attorneys should place high-level thought into what graphics and layouts they wish to feature throughout their new website.
+Managing attorneys should give careful thought to which graphics and layouts they wish to feature throughout their new website.
 They can easily do this by reviewing the websites of competitive law firms, indicating what they like and don’t like about these sites, as well as other websites they frequently visit.
-This means of preparation not only speeds up the actual development of the website, but also helps to control costs.
+This preparation method not only accelerates website development but also helps control costs.
 It prevents a lot of wasted time since it provides the web developer a clear direction and clarifies important website characteristics such as site layout, functionality and graphics.

 Website plan document